d-stephenson/d-stephenson.github.io/_posts/2021-03-08-journal-one-des501.md

 The four main components of IM are:

 <b>1.
-People:</b> Stakeholders and users create the data and use the information <b>2.
-Policies and Procedures:</b> A set of established and well-defined rules that make certain determinations such as access controls, storage processes, mitigation of security risks, and time limits for archiving
+People:</b> Stakeholders and users create the data and use the information<br>
+<b>2.
+Policies and Procedures:</b> A set of established and well-defined rules that make certain determinations such as access controls, storage processes, mitigation of security risks, and time limits for archiving<br>
 <b>3.
-Technology:</b> This encompasses both the hardware and software required to meet the functional and business requirements
+Technology:</b> This encompasses both the hardware and software required to meet the functional and business requirements<br>
 <b>4.
 Data and Information</b>The stored data that the other three components use

 IM should not be confused with Content Management or Knowledge Management, these are separate concepts, albeit with some overlap.